 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
 Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future payments are cancelable as of June 30, 2014.
+All of these potential future payments are cancelable as of September 30, 2014.
 Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones and pay royalties on related drug sales.
-Pfizer is obligated to reimburse us for any of our milestone payments and royalty payments to Durect Corporation related to REMOXY.